-The flow at the South Australian border is approximately 6 GL/day and will increase to around 6.5 GL/day during the coming week.
-It comprises the normal November Entitlement Flow of 6.0 GL/day plus environmental water less deferred Entitlement Flow.
+The flow at the South Australian border is approximately 6.5 GL/day and will remain around this rate during the coming week.
+It comprises the normal December Entitlement Flow of 7 GL/day less deferred Entitlement Flow.
+South Australia is receiving environmental water but as this water is held on South Australian Licences, it is included in South Australia's Entitlement Flow.

-The flow over Lock 1 is approximately 3.5 GL/day and will remain around this rate during the coming week, depending on weather conditions and extractions.
+The flow over Lock 1 is approximately 3 GL/day and will remain around this rate during the coming week, depending on weather conditions and extractions.